ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, with possible values "etag" and "last-modified" indicating type of precondition expected.
+Content MUST be an Inner List of Strings, with possible values "etag" and "last-modified" indicating type of precondition expected.

 See also the 428 Precondition Required status code ({{!RFC6585}}).